glenn-77/Portfolio/README.md

 Welcome to my GitHub portfolio! 👋

 ## About Me
 I am a computer science student at CY-Tech in first year, passionate about cybersecurity and penetration testing.
-My interests include system security, intrusion testing, and data protection.
+My interests include system security, intrusion testing, and AI.
 I am proficient in various tools and techniques used in the field and actively work on practical projects to enhance my skills.
 Below is an overview of my projects, scripts, tools, and certifications.

 ### Technical Skills